 What does miso soup taste like?

 A bowl of miso soup is a flavorful and savory experience, with hints of sweetness from the added ingredients.
-This flavor profile is brought by the key ingredients - miso paste and dashi stock.
+The key ingredients bring this flavor profile - miso paste and dashi stock.

 Miso soup can be an exciting and flavorful journey for your taste buds.
 Depending on what is added, the dish may take on a sweet or savory tone; onion and satsumaimo (Japanese sweet potato) bring in hints of sweetness, while dried seaweed adds depth with its ocean aroma and chewy texture, not to mention the creamy smoothness that comes with adding tofu.